Wintermute0110/retroarch-install/README.md

 ./update-ppsspp.py
 ```

+## Core installation notes

+Random notes to install or fine tune for some notable cores.

+### PCSX2 - Placing the PS2 BIOS

+The BIOS files must be placed in directory xxxxx.

+PS2 BIOS files have 4 megabytes.
+There could be additional/auxiliary files.

+PCSX2 scans all files in the xxxx at starting time, looks for valid BIOS files and places them in a list.

+### PPSSPP - Core assets

+Write me.

+### Dolphin - Executing the GameCube BIOS

+Write me.

+### Dolphin - Dolphin core assets

+Write me.

 ## Post installation notes

  1. The **System directory** is located in `~/.retroarch/system/` Here you have to put BIOS files for the cores that require them.